Charging map for electric boats launched

 - The charging map is a result of the dialogues we have had with several different players in the market to see how we can work together to make existing charging points visible to consumers.

-Peter Berg, projektledare för go:LEIF och innovationsledare på Innovatum Science Park i Trollhättan.
+Peter Berg, project manager for go:LEIF and innovation manager at Innovatum Science Park in Trollhättan.

 A well-developed charging infrastructure will be crucial for more people to consider buying an electric boat or converting their existing boat to an electric powertrain.
 The number of older boats switching to electric motors is increasing and is perhaps the fastest growing market along with electric outboards for smaller boats.